Victims of domestic abuse

 A human rights application

-The Home Office does not automatically consider an application under Section DVILR to be a “human rights application”.
+The Home Office does not automatically consider an application under Appendix VDA to be a “human rights application”.

 This is important, because you can only appeal to the Tribunal against the refusal of a human rights or protection (asylum) application.